DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-editing-and-removing-organisation-locations.md

 Selecting ‘Change’ next to any location details takes the user to the edit location form, where they can edit the location name, URN and address.

+The edit location form includes:

+- location name
+- unique reference number
+- address line 1
+- address line 2
+- town or city
+- county
+- postcode

+Location name, address line 1 and postcode are required fields.
+If the data is missing or incorrect, we display an error message.

 ### Removing a location

 We introduced the ability to remove a location from the organisation.